alvart/proact/README.md

 It allows the user to define and encapsulate components in Monads and later compose them using profunctor lenses, prisms and traversals.
 Actions performing on the components' states are handled by event listeners which in turn are attached to native HTML controls.

 The components work on the Aff monad context which allows for cleaner asynchronous code.
-This, however, has the side effect that the rendering of the component will be delayed and because of this, the user is encouraged to provide a "splash screen" to be shown while the component loads the actual GUI.
+This, however, has the side effect that the rendering of the component will be asynchronous itself, therefore, the user is encouraged to provide a "splash screen" to be shown while the component loads the actual GUI.

 ## Installation
 ```sh